-- A caregiver age 18 and older who is the primary caregiver for a functionally dependent individual age 60 and older or an individual of any age who has a diagnosis of Alzheimer's disease or related disorder. - A caregiver age 55 and older caring for an individual age 18-59 who is related by blood, marriage or adoption, with a non-dementia disability. - A caregiver age 55 and older who is not the biological parent but is www.aging.pa.gov RESOURCE / GRANT INFORMATION / CONTACT the primary caregiver for, and related by blood, marriage or adoption to, a child under the age of 18.
-Pennsylvania Long-Term Care Ombudsman-The State Long-Term Care Ombudsman Program advocates for and empowers individuals receiving long-term care services in both community-and facility-based settings.
+- A caregiver age 18 and older who is the primary caregiver for a functionally dependent individual age 60 and older or an individual of any age who has a diagnosis of Alzheimer's disease or related disorder. - A caregiver age 55 and older caring for an individual age 18-59 who is related by blood, marriage or adoption, with a non-dementia disability. - A caregiver age 55 and older who is not the biological parent but is the primary caregiver for, and related by blood, marriage or adoption to, a child under the age of 18.
+Pennsylvania Long-Term Care Ombudsman - The State Long-Term Care Ombudsman Program advocates for and empowers individuals receiving long-term care services in both community-and facility-based settings.
 An ombudsman visits individuals who reside in long-term care facilities to advocate for those who cannot do so on their own.
 The ombudsman's mission includes providing residents with information on their rights as consumers and helping them exercise those rights, pursuing remedies to their concerns, and advocating for the strict enforcement of long-term care standards.
 To contact the Pennsylvania Long-Term Care Ombudsman Program for program details, or to see how you can support your local Ombudsman Program, call the local Area Agencies on Aging (AAAs) or the State Office at 717-783-8975.
+Pennsylvania Medicare Education and Decision Insight (PA MEDI) - Apprise has been rebranded to now called be PA MEDI and is the Pennsylvania Department of Aging's State Health Insurance Assistance Program (SHIP).
+Trained counselors provide free, objective information to help Medicare beneficiaries and those nearing Medicare eligibility to explore their Medicare choices.
+The program helps individuals understand their health insurance options in order to make informed decisions about their health care coverage.
+APPRISE counselors are thoroughly trained in Medicare and can also provide local, personalized information about Medicaid, Medigap, Medicare Advantage Plans, Part D prescription drug plans, financial assistance programs, and long-term care insurance.
+Counselors also understand Medicare rights and protections and can assist Call the toll-free Helpline at 1-800-783-7067.

 Pharmaceutical Assistance Contract for the Elderly (PACE) - PACE, PACENET and PACE Plus Medicare are Pennsylvania's pharmacy assistance programs for older adults, offering low-cost prescription medication to qualified residents aged 65 and older.
 They cover most medications that require prescriptions, including insulin, insulin syringes, and insulin needles.
-PACE and PACENET are administered by the Pennsylvania Department of Aging and are funded by the Pennsylvania Lottery.
-For more information or to apply, call 1-866-712-2060 or visit www.pacecares.magellanhealth.com/ Additional department resources for assistance with prescriptions include: - Pennsylvania Patient Assistance Program Clearinghouse (PA PAP) - The department funds a statewide service center staffed by trained specialists, who can help uninsured and under-insured adults apply for prescription assistance through various programs. - Anyone without PACE coverage or government-funded health insurance, including Medicare, can apply by calling 1-800-955-0989. - Pennsylvania Prescription Price Finder Anyone can access this free department-maintained resource that lists local prices on commonly used drugs, local pharmacy listings, information on low-cost generics, and drug information materials.
+PACE and PACENET are administered by the Pennsylvania Department of Aging and are funded by the Pennsylvania Lottery. beneficiaries file Medicare appeals.